harrykimpel/newrelic-microsoft-observability/service-health-overview/README.md

 - NEW_RELIC_ACCOUNT_ID: New Relic account ID
 - NEW_RELIC_INSIGHTS_INSERT_KEY: New Relic Insights insert key
+- NEW_RELIC_EVENT_TYPE: name of custom event in New Relic
 - MSFT_TENANT_ID: Microsoft Entra ID tenant ID
 - MSFT_CLIENT_ID: Microsoft Entra ID app registration application (client) id
 - MSFT_CLIENT_SECRET: Microsoft Entra ID app registration secret

+### Microsoft Azure App Registration details

+For the authentication to Microsoft Online and the later call to Microsoft Graph API, you need to have an [Azure Entra ID App Registration](https://learn.microsoft.com/en-us/entra/identity-platform/permissions-consent-overview?WT.mc_id=Portal-Microsoft_AAD_RegisteredApps#using-the-admin-consent-endpoint) configured with the following permissions:

+- User.Read
+- ServiceHealth.Read.All

+In the **Certificates and Secrets** section, you can then create a new client secret.
+Its secret value has to be configured in **MSFT_CLIENT_SECRET**.

 ## Installation